mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 kubectl get kommandercluster -n $WORKSPACE_NAMESPACE
 ```

-If your cluster is not self-managed, it produces output like:
+If your cluster is not self-managed, the output resembles this example:

 ```bash
 error: the server doesn't have a resource type "kommandercluster"
 ```

-Otherwise, it should produce output like:
+If your cluster is self-managed, the output resembles this example:

 ```bash
 NAME     AGE   PHASE
 my-cluster   30m   Provisioned
 ```

-Create the following yaml file only if your cluster is self-managed:
+If your cluster is self-managed, then create the following yaml file:

 ```yaml
 cat << EOF > cert_manager_root-ca.yaml